amberchen122/tempestextremes/python-sdk/DESIGN.md

 1. **Inline Comments**: Ensure that each binding has inline comments detailing its functionality and any nuances related to its operation.

-2. **User Guide**: Update the existing user guide or create a separate guide specifically for the Python SDK.
+2. **User Guide**:
+    - Update the existing user guide or create a separate guide specifically for the Python SDK.
 This guide should provide examples, usage scenarios, and best practices.
+    - Make sure the binding code include doc string so that user can access the documentation through help() from python terminal.

 ## 5. Future Work